-In the financial year 2015, the Community Bank[®] network opened its 310th branch and community contributions since the model's inception now exceeds \$130 million.
-Both of these achievements could not have been achieved without the ongoing support of the shareholders, customers and advocates of what is a truly unique way of banking for the benefit of our local community.
+These achievements would not have been possible without the ongoing support of the shareholders, customers and advocates of what is a truly unique way of banking for the benefit of the local community.

-Here at Pyrmont Community Bank[®] Branch we have been heavily involved in the local community with grants and sponsorships made available to many local organisations including lan Thorpe Aquatic Centre's Swimathon, Carols in Union Square, Christmas in Pyrmont, International Grammar School, Ultimo Public School, Sydney CBD FC, Sydney Uni NEAFL team, Pyrmont Food Wine & Art Festival, City of Sydney 'Living in Harmony event' (Fusion, Brain and Body Workout) and the Pyrmont Community Dinners held at the Community Centre as well as participating in national events RSPCA Million Paws Walk, Parkinson's Unity Walk, Fred Hollows Foundation 55km Coastrek and various Cancer Council events held throughout the year.
+We are starting to see the benefits of your continued support and are proud to have been able to continue the support of many local community groups.
+Grants and sponsorships have been made available to many local organisations including: Carols in Union Square, Christmas in Pyrmont, International Grammar School's Indigenous Art Show, various events at the Ultimo Public School, City of Sydney's I Love Australia celebration, The Harris Centre's Chinese New Year celebration, Sydney CBD FC, Sydney University NEAFL team, Sydney University Flames Women's basketball team, Pyrmont Food Wine & Art Festival and the Pyrmont Community Dinners held at the Community Centre as well as participating in national events with the RSPCA, Parkinson's Unity Walk and the Fred Hollows Foundation 55km Coastrek and various Cancer Council events held throughout the year.

-At last year's Annual General Meeting (AGM) we were talking about our success at reaching \$70 million but this year we have increased that by a further 44% to us finishing at \$101.2 million, a fantastic achievement.
+At last year's Annual General Meeting we were talking about our success at reaching \$100 million on the books.
+This year we have increased that again with us finishing with over \$116 million of which \$61 million is in lending.

-This increase is the result of having a hard working team here at Pyrmont Community Bank[®] Branch which include our Customer Service Supervisor Mike Velicanski and our two Customer Service Officers Reyhan and Paul.
+This outstanding achievement is the result of having a stable and committed team here at Pyrmont Community Bank® Branch which includes our Customer Service Supervisor Mike Velicanski and our two Customer Service Officers Reyhan Ulutas and Paul Motuliki.
 We also have an outstanding relationship with our Regional Manager Amy Land and support from everyone at our Pitt Street head office.

-Most importantly we would like to thank all the support and work that our fantastic Board of Directors do for both us and the local community, each and every one of them contributes so much, Thank you to you all.
+We would like to thank all the support and work that our fantastic Board of Directors both previous and new do for both us and the local community, each and every one of them contributes so much.
+Thank you to you all.

-Thank you to all our people, shareholders and customers, we are starting to see the benefits.
-The Community Bank[®] model offers an alternative way to think about banking and because of everyone's support there is no limit to what can be achieved for our local people and the local community.
+Most importantly, thank you also to all our people, shareholders and customers.
+We are starting to see the benefits of your continued support.
+The Community Bank® model offers an alternative way to think about banking and because of everyone's support there is no limit to what can be achieved for our local people and the local community.